-If you're thinking of redecorating your kitchen or if you're starting from scratch in a new place, you may have come across quite a few rooms adorned in gray decor and coated in shades of gray paint.
+If you're thinking of redecorating your kitchen or if you're starting from scratch in a new place, you may have come across quite a few rooms, including kitchens, adorned in gray décor and coated in shades of gray paint.
 That's because the gray kitchen is a minimalistic option that presents an alternative to the ever-popular all-white look.
+"Pale grays are my go-to for kitchen cabinetry instead of the usual white," says designer Meg Lavalette.

-If you're still not convinced that the look is right for you, take a look at these nine gray kitchens.
+If you're still not convinced that the look is right for you, take a look at these 10 gray kitchens.
 They're stylish, minimal, and far from boring.

 The tall ceiling in this light gray kitchen makes the space feel expansive.
-With super-simple decor details like a thin black single bulb light, clear vases, and a black dining table, the cool room feels chic and sophisticated in a highly minimalistic way.
-Even the light wood floors flow with the simple color palette, offering a stylish room to cook and entertain.
+With super-simple details like a single-bulb light, clear vases, and a black dining table, the cool room feels chic and sophisticated in a highly minimalist way.
+Even the light wood floors flow with the simple color palette.

 Opt for Glossy Surfaces

-Flanked by an exposed brick wall and one painted a deep blue shade, the gray and black cabinetry in this kitchen feel more inviting than a strictly gray space.
-The dark hardwood floors also add warmth to the room, as do the white wooden beams on the ceiling and the natural material of the black brick beam that stands behind the island.
+Flanked by an exposed brick wall and one painted a deep blue shade, the gray and black cabinetry in this kitchen feels more inviting than a strictly gray space.
+The dark hardwood floors also add warmth to the room, as do the white wooden beams on the ceiling and the natural material of the black brick beam behind the island.

 Keep It Light and Airy